geoserver/geoserver-history/doc/en/user/source/data/app-schema/polymorphism.rst

 Both instances would be encoded if the foreign key matches the candidate keys in both linked configurations.
 Therefore this would only work for 0 to many relationships.

-Functions are useful for single attribute instances.
+Functions can be used for single attribute instances.
+See `useful functions`_ for a list of commonly used functions.
 Specify the function in the linkElement, and it would map it to the first matching FeatureTypeMapping.
 For example::

   <AttributeMapping>